OctopusDeploy/docs/docs/deployments/aws/ecs/index.md

 * Name of the ECS cluster
 * Cluster's region
-* Ids of the PVC subnets the service and task will be deployed within
+* Ids of the VPC subnets the service and task will be deployed within
 * Ids of the security groups the service and task will be associated with

 ## Step 2: Create a deployment target for your ECS cluster